 For many educators, it’s almost reflexive to praise a student that powers through a complex math problem and discovers the correct answer as “smart.”

 And while the intention behind the praise is perfect for cultivating a healthy learning environment, choosing to praise a student’s intelligence over the hard work or creativity that went into solving the exercise can lead to poorer long-term learning habits.

 That’s because hard work and abstract thinking, not intelligence, are the keys to developing strong academic rigor.

 And while correct answers are important, learning how to persevere through academic exercises that are frustrating, confusing, and challenging is far more important to learning outcomes.

 Similarly, teaching students to approach tough questions creatively supports the development of abstract and critical reasoning skills that are crucial to improve conceptual understanding.

 How Does Yup Support ALL Aspects of Rigor?

-- After establishing conceptual understanding, the tutor connects the procedural steps to the concept as the student works through the problem, all the while checking for understanding so that students can apply their knowledge to future math problems.
+- After establishing conceptual understanding, the tutor connects the procedural steps to the concept as the student works through the problem, all while checking for understanding so that students can apply their knowledge to future math problems.

 Are you a teacher or administrator looking to build authentic rigor in math classrooms?
-Contact firstname.lastname@example.org to learn more about bringing Yup to your school or district.
+Schedule a demo to learn more about bringing Yup to your school or district.